 It has been 17 years since then.
 I recently told my sister about it, for none of them knew.
-She replied “don’t mind it anymore, for you were just a kid in the arms of our parents”.
-But can somebody inform this to the little bird.
-Tell it that I was just a small boy, and that it wouldn’t fly again.
+She responded “don’t mind it, for you were just a kid”.
+But can somebody convey this to the bird.
+Tell it that I was just a kid.
+Tell, that it would never fly again.
 Never.

 Ah, I was just teaching the bird how to fly.
 Wasn’t I?

 Remember, if you cage it, it’s not a bird anymore.